 Where an allegation or concern has been made by or about a child within the service, it is managed in line with Children First (2017) and relevant legislation, national guidance and policies.
 The provider must refer the matter through the child protection notification process to Tusla's Child Protection Social Work team for investigation in line with Children First (2017).
-The provider works in partnership with Tusla, who has the responsibility for the management of allegations.
+Tusla conduct their assessment of the allegations in line with Children First (2017).

 Safeguarding measures, such as safety plans, are put in place to protect children while the assessment in ongoing and for as long as they are required.
-The provider, foster carers and Tusla, work together in implementing safeguarding measures and these are regularly reviewed to ensure they are effective.
+Tusla social workers and their foster carers, work together in implementing safeguarding measures and these are regularly reviewed to ensure they are effective.